kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 2. Windows DHCP Server
 3. InfoBlox or other 3rd party server

-During this lab setup please choose which option you wish to use for DHCP for PnP services and follow that subsection.
+During this lab setup, please choose which option you wish to use for DHCP for PnP services and follow those subsections.

 #### Step 1.2a - ***IOS DHCP Configuration***
-Configured on a IOS device the DHCP pool elements would be configured either on a router or switch in the network.
+Configured on an IOS device, the DHCP pool elements would be configured either on a router or switch in the network.

-If we want to use the IOS DHCP Configuration method connect to switch ***3850*** and paste the following configuration:
+If we want to use the IOS DHCP configuration method, connect to switch ***c3850-1*** and paste the following configuration:

 ```
 !